corylanou/add-go-lint-issue/README.md

 # How to

 Following is the list of all subpackages.
-For each, we need to ubmit a PR cleaning all existing golint warnings.
+For each, we need to submit a PR cleaning all existing golint warnings.
 One thing to keep in mind is that golint will require that every exported symbol has a comment: favor making symbols private where possible before documenting.

-## Packages requireing linting
+## Packages requiring linting
 - [ ] ./client/v2        5
 - [ ] ./cluster/internal       28
 - [ ] ./cmd/influx/cli       15